Welcome to a marvelously musical edition of PuzzleNation Blog’s interview feature, 5 Questions!

 And I’m overjoyed to have The Doubleclicks as our latest 5 Questions interviewees!

-The Doubleclicks are Laser and Aubrey Webber, two Portland-based sisters who spin musical magic with cellos, guitars, and catboards (keyboards that meow).
+The Doubleclicks are Laser and Aubrey Webber, two Portland-based siblings who spin musical magic with cellos, guitars, and catboards (keyboards that meow).
 Advocates for science education, geeky self-esteem (especially for girl geeks), and the joyful fusion of cats and Netflix, their relentless charm has made them a favorite at conventions and game stores alike.

 On the heels of their phenomenally successful Kickstarter campaign, they’re preparing for a flurry of upcoming tour dates, and that’s just the beginning of all the Doubleclicks goodness you can expect in 2014.